Onefour

-Onefour (stylised in all caps) are an Australian drill and rap group originating from the Western Sydney suburb of Mount Druitt.
+Onefour (stylised in all caps) are an Australian drill group originating from the Western Sydney suburb of Mount Druitt.
 They are regarded by many as the pioneers of drill music in Australia, following a run of viral singles in 2019.
-The group has four core members: J Emz, Spenny, Lekks and Celly.
+The group has Five core members: J Emz, Taxed, Spenny, Lekks and Celly.

 YP was also a member but he left the group in 2024 to focus on religion.

 Their debut EP, Against All Odds, released in November 2020, peaked at No. 7 on the ARIA Charts (Australia) and No. 8 in New Zealand.

 Name and history

 The core members grew up in Mount Druitt, one of Sydney's most disadvantaged suburbs.
 They knew each other from their schools and their local church (Church of Jesus Christ of Latter-day Saints).
 Onefour members still identify as members of the Church of Jesus Christ of Latter-day Saints.
 They are of Samoan descent.

 Onefour's name has been reported to derive from a local street gang, NF14; however, the members say that it is from 2014, the year they launched as a hip hop group.

 The group's rivalry with 21District (a group from Parramatta) plays a big role in their lyrics.
 The rivalry applies to a greater crime and gang war between the Greater West suburbs of Sydney and the Inner West suburbs of Sydney stemming back to the 1990s.